Yassin Fortuné

-Yassin Enzo Fortuné (born 30 January 1999) is a French professional footballer.
+Yassin Enzo Fortuné (born 30 January 1999) is a professional footballer who plays as an attacking midfielder for Liga Portugal 2 club Vizela.
+Born in France, he represents the Haiti national team.

 Early years

 Fortuné was born in Aubervilliers, France to a Haitian father and Algerian mother.
 As a child growing up in the Paris area, Fortuné idolized Arsenal star and fellow countryman Thierry Henry, and has said he patterns his game after him, but compares himself to Danny Welbeck.